A quaternion is an extension of complex numbers used to represent rotations and 3D orientation.

 We can write

-where the scalar part is and the vector part is
+where the scalar part is

 So